sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 **Future Data section of Prophet model**

-* In FUTURE PERIOD block gives the number of steps we want to predict
+* FUTURE PERIOD block gives the number of steps we want to predict
 * FREQUENCY can be Monthly or Daily
 * Set INCLUDE HISTORY to true for testing the model and False for production